nonsonwune/board-app/docs/board_prd.md

 * Privacy: Sensitive tables not directly readable; aggregates only; GPS never persisted.
 * Performance: p90/p95 targets met under expected load; realtime behaves; fallback works.
 * Accessibility: AA checks pass on representative devices.
+* Dead-zone prevention: Quiet-mode prompts render within 30s when the board is below freshness threshold; soft radius expands only when prompts have not been satisfied.
+* Border smoothing: Walking tests near board boundaries do not trigger more than one forced swap per 100 meters.

 ---